 Numerous plants bloom throughout the autumn season.
-Fall flower gardens not only provide appealing blooms but they also add additional color and interest to the landscape.
-Let’s answer the question of, “What do I plant in a fall garden?”
+Fall flower gardens provide not only appealing blooms but also add additional color and interest to the landscape.
+Let’s answer the question of, “What do I plant in a fall garden?”.

 What Do I Plant in a Fall Garden?